cyberenginee/bee-language/README.md

 Bee is created for special and specific purposes.

-* **Cybersecurity**: Hackers are everywhere and protecting data is becoming even more crucial nowadays as technology is constantly updating.
+* **Cybersecurity**: Hackers are everywhere and protecting data is becoming even more crucial nowadays as technology is constantly upgrading.
 As a result, Bee has been built with the intention of securing data from unethical people so that the cyber world remains safe.
-* **Education**: Bee programming language has been architected in a very simple manner so that it becomes fun and easier to learn for any kind of person.
+* **Learning**: Bee programming language has been architected in a very simple manner so that it becomes fun and easier to learn for any kind of person.

 ## Contributing